DETAILED ACTION

 a cover window CW which is in the bending area (see CW overlapping BA) and covers the display panel,

-wherein the display panel which is bent includes an adjacent portion OA of the display panel which is closer to the cover window than the bent portion (see figs. 3-4 showing OA which is unbent and overlaps BA in fig. 4 and since OA is unbent which is therefore closer to the CW the BA), overlaps the bent portion and is unbent (fig. 4 shows as such).
+wherein the display panel which is bent includes an adjacent portion (as labeled by examiner above) of the bending which is closer to the cover window than the bent portion, overlaps the bent portion and is unbent (as labeled by examiner above).

 Regarding claim 2, fig. 4 of Choi discloses wherein the display panel which is bent further includes the bent portion under the adjacent portion and further from the cover window than the adjacent portion.